Switzerland

 The food is wholesome and of good quality.
 You will be served three-course dinners and buffet breakfasts.
 You will not go hungry.
 Vegetarian, vegan, lactose-free and gluten-free diets can be catered for with sufficient notice.
 For other diet requests or allergies, please be sure to let us know.

-You'll be in the swiss mountains, so there are endless opportunities!
+You'll be in the Swiss mountains, so there are endless opportunities!
 You can visit Geneva, Montreux or Lausanne.
-If you want to ski or do more snowshoeing then this would be a perfect opportunity.
+If you want to ski or do more snowshoeing, this would be a perfect opportunity.
 There are also some of the world's best train trips starting near here.
 Your host can advise.
 Your host will also happily extend your trip with ski instruction or further snowshoeing trips if you would like a longer trip.
 Ask them for details and prices.
-If you are on a pre-Christmas trip we highly recommend the Montreux Christmas Market, a market for young and old alike, full of Christmas buzz.
-Taking a train to the summit of the Roche de Naye.
-Or for the more adventurous, take a train, bus and cable car to walk between two summits on the Glacier 3000 Peak Walk.
-If you want to stay to go skiing or snowboarding we can put you in touch with our friends at various ski schools.
+If you are on a pre-Christmas trip, we highly recommend the Montreux Christmas Market.
+The market is for young and old alike, full of Christmas buzz.
+Another option is to take a train to the summit of the Roche de Naye.
+Or, for the more adventurous, take a train, bus and cable car to walk between two summits on the Glacier 3000 Peak Walk.
+If you want to stay to go skiing or snowboarding, we can put you in touch with our friends at various ski schools.

 Watch this video of ski Sunday visiting the GSB.
-Although hopefully, we will have better weather for our ascent.
+That said, hopefully, we will have better weather for our ascent.

 All trips on Skyhook are run by small, hand-picked local guiding companies.
-For this trip your guides run AlpsAdventures, based in Collombey Muraz.
+For this trip your guides run AlpsAdventures, based in Switzerland.

 By booking through Skyhook you'll be joining a small-group trip.
 This can make it nice and sociable (you'll be added to a group chat after booking), and guarantees great value for money!